Diversity Day Conference

 Please note that the biographies included below were provided to us by the speakers at the time they presented at our conference, so details may have since changed.

-We are honored and thrilled to welcome keynote speaker Lori Frisher to our 19th annual conference on March 5, 2024.
+We are honored and thrilled to welcome keynote speaker Dustin Liu to our 20th annual conference on March 4, 2025.

 Learn more about Lori Frisher